portugueslab/stytra/docs/source/userguide/3_tracking.rst

 6) Adjust the number of tail segments, around 30 is a good number.
 Usually, not more than 10 n_output_segments are required

-7) Tap the dish of the fish so that it moves, and ensure the tail is tracked correctly.
+7) Tap the dish or the stage so that fish flicks its tail, and ensure the that it is tracked correctly.
+There should be no breaks in the tail_sum plot, if there are, it is likely the tail length line is too long.
 You can use the replay function to ensure the whole movement is tracked smoothly

 8) To ensure the tracking is correct, you can enable the plotting of the last bout in the windows